covcom/205CDE/13_14 Database/README.md

   END;
 ```

 Normally when you operate on the data you're using transactions implicitly.
 That means you make changes and commit.
-But you can also define a transaction explicitly, so that when one operation fails the state of the dabtabase rolls back to before the transaction starts.
+But you can also define a transaction explicitly, so that when one operation fails the state of the database rolls back to before the transaction starts.

 ```sql
 BEGIN TRANSACTION;